Relational Art Therapy

 Relationships leave you depleted or confused

-Patterns that repeat.
-Boundaries that collapse.
-The feeling of never quite being met or never quite knowing how to meet yourself.
+The same patterns keep showing up.
+You're never quite met, or never quite sure how to meet yourself.

 Your nervous system is stuck